Quarantine Tourism Falls After Easing Middle East Entry Rules

-Countries such as the United Arab Emirates, Saudi Arabia and Oman rely on workers coming from all over the world and especially from India.
+Countries such as the United Arab Emirates, Saudi Arabia and Oman rely on workers from all over the world, especially from India.

-The Maldives was in the list of the approved countries for quarantine.
-For expat workers, Maldives was expensive but their choices were limited to secure their job.
+The Maldives was on the list of approved countries for quarantine.
+Maldives was expensive for expat workers, but their choices were limited to securing their job.

 Many Indian workers had spent their quarantine in the Maldives.
 As a consequence, visitors from India had a significant impact on Maldives tourism, boosting the demand for guesthouses and causing the prices to soar roughly by 200%.